johan456789/anki-manual/src/preferences.md

 **Paste without Shift strips formatting**\
 By default, formatting like bold and colors are kept when pasting, unless the <kbd>Shift</kbd> key is held down.
-This option reverses the behavior.
+This option reverses the behaviour.

 **Default deck**\
 Controls how note types and decks interact.
 The default of "When adding, default